kineticdirt/foundry-extras/README.md

 ### Features

-1. Allows for quick importation of songs into FVTT
+1. **Playlist Importer**: Allows for quick importation of songs into FVTT.
+2. **Sound Linker**: Drag playlists onto the canvas to create Ambient Sounds that automatically cycle through the playlist's tracks.
+3. **Compendium Builder**: A UI tool to easily create Classes, Backgrounds, and Proficiencies (Feats) for D&D 5e.
+4. **Clothing System**: A dedicated interface for managing character clothing slots (Head, Chest, Hips, etc.), accessible via the Actor Sheet or Token HUD.
-2. Only adds songs that haven't been added already (can be disabled) .
-NOTE: This applies only for songs added by Playlist-importer
+5. **Duplicate Checking**: Only adds songs that haven't been added already (can be disabled).
-3. Delete imported playlist
-4. Build playlist by following the hiearchy of folder or one paylist fr every folder
+6. **Playlist Management**: Delete imported playlists or build them following folder hierarchy.

 ### It's a feature not a bug!